Canadian literature

 Canadian literature is often divided into French- and English-language literatures, which are rooted in the literary traditions of France and Britain, respectively.
 The earliest Canadian narratives were of travel and exploration.
 This progressed into three major themes of historical Canadian literature: nature, frontier life, and Canada's position within the world, all of which tie into the garrison mentality.
 The evolution of Canadian literature is intricately linked to its historical and social contexts, often mirroring the challenges and triumphs of Canadian society.
-As Canadian literature progressed into the 20th and 21st centuries, it began to address a broader array of subjects and themes, such as female and LGBTQ rights, immigrant experiences, environmental issues, the relationship with Indigenous peoples, and Canadian values and identity.
+As Canadian literature progressed into the 20th and 21st centuries, it began to address a broader array of subjects and themes, such as feminism and LGBTQ rights, immigrant experiences, environmental issues, the relationship with Indigenous peoples, and Canadian values and identity.

 Financial support from governmental bodies, such as the Canada Council for the Arts and various provincial grant programs, facilitates the creation, publication, and promotion of works by Canadian authors.
 Numerous Canadian authors have accumulated international literary awards including the Nobel Prize in Literature, the Booker Prize, and the Pulitzer Prize for Fiction.
 Canadian literary prizes include the Governor General's Literary Awards, the Giller Prize, the Atwood Gibson Writers' Trust Fiction Prize, the Latner Griffin Writers' Trust Poetry Prize, the Burt Award for First Nations, Inuit and Métis Literature and several accolades for literature aimed at children.